 We’ve made it easy for you to get a better estimate on what you can expect to pay in closing costs.
 Download our Closing Cost Calculator to get a better idea of what you can expect to pay on a particular property.

 BUDGETING FOR THE EXTRA

-If you know you have 4 years to save for your closing expenses, set up a plan to help yourself save efficiently.
+If you know you have 4 years to save for your closing costs, set up a plan to help yourself save efficiently.
 A great way to budget for these added expenses is to work backwards.
 Once you’ve determined your approximate closing costs with our Closing Cost Calculator, let’s suppose you need to have $50,000 for your closing costs.
-By working backwards, you can figure out what you’ll need to save each year, each month or each week.
+By working backwards you can figure out what you’ll need to save each year, each month or each week.
 Breaking it down this way helps segment your savings approach.

 By breaking it down this way, you can determine which goal is easier to set in order to save what you need when your closing costs are due.
 Ask yourself if it’s easier to save $260 each week for 4 years or is saving an extra $1,041 each month preferable.
-Knowing your closing costs aren’t due for a few years allows you to budget what you need during the construction phase, and gets you into the market and further ahead compared to resale.
+Knowing your closing costs aren’t due for a few years allows you to budget what you need during the construction phase and gets you into the market and further ahead compared to resale.

-FIRST TIME BUYER BONUS
+FIRST-TIME BUYER BONUS

 For those of you who are first-time buyers, you may be eligible for a portion of the Land Transfer Tax Rebate.
 Learn about Buyer Rebates and how much you could earn back here.